DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 -At that time Kodak was no longer an asset-collaborator, many of the "parts" to the process that Kodak provided had to be manufactured in-house, to even higher precision.

--one of the crown archivements in the film side was "*Aspirin" the opacifier that permited the camera to exist.
+-one of the crown archivements in the film side was "*Aspirin*" the opacifier that permited the camera to exist.
 BUT that came late when camera development was way ahead *assuming* such goal would be accomplished.
+Newer film does not even come close to that level of excellence.

 -on the camera side, many many breakthroughs had to me made by Dr. Baker and Dr. Plummer.
 Many times the problem was mass production.